plemeri/InSPyReNet/README.md

 [2022.10.04] [TasksWithCode](https://github.com/taskswithcode) mentioned our work in [Blog](https://medium.com/@taskswithcode/twc-9-7c960c921f69) and reproducing our work on [Colab](https://github.com/taskswithcode/InSPyReNet).
 Thank you for your attention!

 [2022.10.20] :new: We trained our model on [Dichotomous Image Segmentation dataset (DIS5K)](https://xuebinqin.github.io/dis/index.html) and showed competitive results!
-Trained checkpoint and pre-computed segmentation masks are available in <a href="## 5.
-Checkpoints"> Checkpoints </a> and <a href="## 6.
-Pre-Computed Saliency Maps"> Pre-Computed Saliency Maps </a> section.
+Trained checkpoint and pre-computed segmentation masks are available in [Checkpoints](##5.-checkpoints) and [Pre-Computed Saliency Maps](##6.-pre-computed-saliency-maps) section.

 ## Demo :rocket: